laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Testing it out

-Laravel Sail includes [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application so you may view them.
+If you are developing via Docker and Laravel Sail, you may utilize [MailHog](https://github.com/mailhog/MailHog), an email testing tool that catches any emails coming from your application so you may view them.

 We've configured our notification not to send to the Chirp author, so be sure to register at least two users accounts.
 Then, go ahead and post a new Chirp to trigger a notification.